open-toolchain/dra-toolchain-demo/README.md

-# Toolchain for Simple Weather Application with DevOps Insights
+# Toolchain for Develop and test a Cloud Foundry app

 With this cloud-native toolchain, you can build a simple Node.js weather application.
 The toolchain builds from a GitHub repository, runs unit tests by using Mocha, checks code coverage by using Istanbul, requests decisions from DevOps Insights, and then deploys to IBM Bluemix.